Skip to content

 Because brain fog is a symptom, the evidence-based approach is to find and treat the driver.
 Start with sleep — quantity, regularity, and quality — since that's the best-supported lever34.
 A practical first step is to track your actual sleep for a couple of weeks; many people discover they're running a larger deficit than they assumed.
 From there, consider recent illness, stress load, and whether symptoms are persistent enough to merit a medical evaluation, especially after a viral infection21.
 Fog that lingers for weeks, steadily worsens, or comes with other neurological symptoms is a reason to see a clinician rather than to experiment with supplements.

 This is also why claims that a supplement — including NAD+ products — will "lift the fog" deserve skepticism.
 They sell a single, simple answer to a problem that is, by its nature, not single or simple.
 A supplement might do nothing while the real driver — poor sleep, an untreated condition, unmanaged stress — continues unaddressed, which can mean weeks or months lost to the wrong fix.
 The honest framing is that "brain fog" is your body flagging that something upstream needs attention; the win comes from finding that something, not from masking the signal.
-For why NAD+ specifically doesn't have proven cognitive benefit, see Does NAD+ Help Brain Fog?, and for the full evidence review, the pillar guide NAD+, Brain Fog & Focus: What the Evidence Shows.
+Once you have a sense of your likely driver, the companion to this article walks through what to actually do about it, in evidence order — see how to clear brain fog (what actually helps).
+One post-viral driver worth flagging by name is the lingering fog after COVID-19, which has its own measurable cognitive signature and its own honest evidence check in NAD+ for Long-COVID Brain Fog: What's the Evidence?.
+For why NAD+ specifically doesn't have proven cognitive benefit, see Does NAD+ Help Brain Fog?; for an honest, evidence-tiered look at the pills people reach for, see the best supplements for brain fog, rated by evidence; for nutrient shortfalls that are genuine, testable, often-reversible drivers, see B12 deficiency brain fog, iron deficiency, anemia & brain fog, can low vitamin D cause brain fog?, and magnesium for brain fog & focus; and for the full evidence review, the pillar guide NAD+, Brain Fog & Focus: What the Evidence Shows.

 Is brain fog a medical diagnosis?